King-Forge/plate-spinner/docs/functional_requirements.md

 - FR-9.1: The system shall not persist run data between sessions.
 - FR-9.2: The system may persist tutorial state locally.
 - FR-9.3: The system shall not rely on backend services in MVP.

+- ## 10.
+Input Constraints

+- FR-10.1: Where possible, the system shall not require more than three concurrent keypresses to complete tasks, to allow for older/budget hardware
+- FR-10.2: The system shall not require more than six concurrent keypresses to complete tasks, due to potential hardware or browser constraints.